We hope to answer some common questions here.

 SARTI would like to inform all our supporters that, currently we do not supply .gpx files (or any other format navigation files) for the Lavender Federation Trail.

 We caution people from going to and downloading any files professing to be for the trail that do not come from our official Sources.
 (Especially if the source is not known to you).
-We ask that if you find any sources like this that you report them to us on the .

 The trail is entirely constructed by volunteers using grants from Local, State & Federal Governments, donations from individuals & groups and membership of ‘Friends of the Lavender Federation Trail’ – please join us, to help with maintenance of the LFT and to fund future projects.